Impact x Tech projects

 The final section, Between All of Us, offers introspective reflections on shared humanity and interconnectedness.
 Poems such as The Framing Acts, I Need Beauty, Backgammon Stories, If This Palace Was All Mine, At the Home, and Between the Two of Us examine the ties that unite us across time, place, and experience.

-This Be-zine is an intimate, cross-cultural anthology of select poems shared on a strictly confidential basis.
-It explores themes of displacement, belonging, and the universal quest for identity, making it a compelling addition to contemporary poetry collections.
+This Beezine is an intimate, cross-cultural anthology of select poems exploring themes of displacement, belonging, and the universal quest for identity, making it a compelling addition to contemporary poetry collections.

 Inspired by Salvador Dali’s Pamphlet ‘Declaration of the independence of imagination and the rights of man to his own madness’, the declaration of independence of the Maghrebian woman is a multilingual collaborative art piece with purpose.
 It’s a contribution to activating change in a region of the World where women and minority groups suffer vast injustices and daily indignities.
 The Declaration itself is a performative act of liberation.
 It’s also a creative and hybrid journey that starts with a mixtape shared online morphing into an art installation using lights and drones … and other forms yet to be explored!

-Cette démarche collective est initiée par des individus ouverts à toutes les curiosités –, venus d’ici et d’ailleurs –, et qui s’attachent à observer minutieusement l’évolution sémantique de leur génération, à désambiguïser ses termes courants et leurs ramifications complexes, à mettre en lumière les actes sous-jacents au langage.
+Cette démarche collective est initiée par des individus ouverts à toutes les curiosités — venus d’ici et d’ailleurs — qui s’attachent à observer minutieusement l’évolution sémantique de leur génération, à désambiguïser ses termes courants et leurs ramifications complexes, à mettre en lumière les actes sous-jacents au langage.

-Cette démarche engage aussi intimement le lecteur pour qu’il entame son propre voyage rhétorique et qu’il saisisse en chemin son être-au-monde-et-au-langage.
-Cet abécédaire, à travers ses narrations illustrées, est une collection des variantes incarnées de la modernité et de ses représentations.”
+Cette démarche engage aussi intimement le lecteur afin qu’il entame son propre voyage rhétorique et qu’il saisisse, en chemin, son être-au-monde-et-au-langage.
+Cet abécédaire, à travers ses narrations illustrées, est une collection des variantes incarnées de la modernité et de ses représentations. »